NiclasFenton-Wiegleb/modelling-airbnbs-property-listing-dataset-/README.md

 ## Description

 In this project the challenge is to create several Machine Learning and Deep Learning models that are trained on data and fulfill functions relevant to the Airbnb application.
-Please see below for a list of relevant dependancies and technologies used in throughout the project.

-Dependencies:
+Before reading the sections below regarding the training of ML and ANN models, please take a look at the Explorative Data Analysis that can be found in Airbnb_EDA.ipynb, which gives a better understanding of the dataset and the numerical and categorical data used for training.

+Stack:

+- Python
 - Pandas
 - Numpy
-- Sklearn

-Technologies:

-- Python
 - Sci-kit learn
+- PyTorch

 ## Cleaning the Data